 The assistant vice chancellor for Research Compliance and Integrity oversees the review and assessment of all financial disclosures related to research projects at UC Merced, and determines any actions required to ensure that real or perceived financial conflicts of interest are managed or eliminated.

 These disclosures are filed using the Form 700U.
 Specific disclosure forms are required when awards are funded by the National Science Foundation and the Public Health Service.
-For additional information on research-related conflicts of interest, please visit the Office of Research Compliance and Integrity or contact the assistant vice chancellor for Research and Compliance Integrity:
+For additional information on research-related conflicts of interest, please visit the Office of Research Compliance and Integrity or contact the associate vice chancellor for Research and Economic Development:

 For additional information, see the Conflict of Interest page on the Research Compliance and Integrity website.